streamnative/charts/pulsar/docs/gke_local_pv.md

 ## Create a GKE cluster with local SSDs

-> NOTE: in order to use local PV, you need to create a GKE cluster with Kubernetes version newer than 1.14.
+> NOTE: in order to use local PV, you need to create a GKE cluster with Kubernetes 1.14+.

 ```
 gcloud container clusters create $(pulsar-cluster-name) \